copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 5**

 - (Chattanooga, TN -- 2:01 AM Man with a Gun) Fox Station -- Officer Jonathan Chambers says whatever happens at work stays at work.
 He talks to his wife briefly and gives her the highlights because she's interested in what happens and leaves it at that, otherwise it'll drive him crazy.
 He responds to a man-with-a-gun call, and later apprehends a suspect who attempted to sell stolen property.
-- In Des Moines, IA, Officers Morgan and Helle question two brothers who were involved in a fistfight.
+- (Des Moines, IA -- 3:45 PM Fight Call) Officers Joe Morgan and Lorna Helle question two brothers who were involved in a fistfight.
-- In Atlanta, GA, Officer Cotter interviews a woman who claims that her boyfriend allegedly punched her in the mouth while she was walking down the street.
+- (Atlanta, GA -- 1:35 AM Street Patrol) Officer Mark Cotter interviews a woman who claims that her boyfriend allegedly punched her in the mouth while she was walking down the street.

 ## CP-1415